ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 # Multiple Languages

-ChatScript leans heavily on its dictionary, which normally is in a single language.
-But you can support up to 3 languages in the dictionary simultanously as well as the "universal" language as well as Japanese, which is not treated as needing a dictionary.
-Words and facts are segregated by language.
+ChatScript leans heavily on its dictionary, which often is in a single language.
+But you can support up to 7 languages in the dictionary simultanously as well as the "universal" language.

+A word in a language has pos-tagging flags and may participate in facts.
+Each word has bits indicating which language from the given paramlist of languages the word comes from.
+Each fact must consist only of words from a single language and/or the universal language and the fact has bits that indicate what language it is using.

 The command line parameter `language=` can consist of a series of languages separated by commas.
 This enables multi-dictionary behavior